adstriegel/cse20289-fa23/assignments/assignment08/Assignment8.md

 ### Task 4b - Client Behavior (Basic)

 * The client should expect to read information via input.
 You can expect that `exit` will cause the client to gracefully exit / quit.
 * Your first functionality should be to support the `beacon XXX` command where this asks for the information about one specific beacon.
+   * An example valid beacon name is `TESS-STATIC-00716`.
+Other valid beacon names are `TESS-STATIC-02526` and `TESS-STATIC-00623`.
    * The returned information should be in a CSV-friendly format
    * For the client, simply print the information as received from the server